Vet Formulated

 plant-based treats for

-Supported Joints
+OMNI TREATS - Supported Joints

-6 Reviews
+17 Reviews

-Vet formulated treats enriched with vegan glucosamine, curcumin and turmeric to help support joint structure and ease mobility.
+Vet formulated treats enriched with vegan glucosamine, curcumin and turmeric to help support joint structure and ease mobility

 Vet formulated